Tomato Coconut Chutney

 - Allow it to cool completely.
 Once cooled, blend in a mixer till smooth.

-- Serve immediately with dosas or idlis or store upto 2 days, refrigerated and use as required.
+- Serve the coconut tomato chutney immediately with dosas or idlis or store upto 2 days, refrigerated and use as required.

 Tomato Coconut Chutney Video by Tarla Dalal